-The Indian government has introduced some important changes to the types of Indian visas it offers, effective April 1, 2017.
+The Indian government has introduced some important changes to the types of visas it offers, effective September, 2019.
 This guide to Indian visa types will help you find out what Indian visas are available, and for whom.
+Further detailed information about each visa category is available from this document on the Ministry of Home Affairs website.

 Tourist visas are issued to people who want to come to India to visit people and go sightseeing or attend a short-term yoga program.
-Although tourist visas can be granted for more than six months, depending on the applicant's nationality, it's not possible to remain in India for longer than six months at a time on a tourist visa.
+Although tourist visas can be granted for more than six months, it's not possible to remain in India for longer than six months at a time on a tourist visa.
 In late 2009, India introduced new rules to curb the misuse of tourist visas in India (people who were living in India on Tourist visas, and doing quick runs to a neighboring country and back every six months).
 Specifically, a two-month gap was required between visits to India.
 This requirement was finally removed in late November 2012.
 However, some exceptions do still remain.
-Also note, that if you apply for another tourist visa within a month of expiration of your old one, processing may take up to 45 days as approval needs to be obtained from the Ministry of Home Affairs.

-India now has a popular electronic visa scheme in place for citizens of 161... countries.
-Under this scheme, visitors can easily apply for an Electronic Travel Authorization online, and then get a visa stamp for entry into the country upon arrival, valid for 60 days (increased from 30 days).
-The scope of visas under the program has been widened to include short-term medical treatment and yoga courses, and casual business visits and conferences.
+India now has a popular electronic visa (e-Visa) scheme in place for citizens of most countries.
+Under this scheme, visitors can easily apply for an Electronic Travel Authorization online, and then get a visa stamp for entry into the country upon arrival.
+E-Tourist visas of one-month, one-year, and five-year validity are now available.
+The scope of visas under the program has also been widened to include short-term medical treatment and yoga courses, and casual business visits and conferences.
 Previously, these required separate medical/student/business visas.
+Tourists visiting India on a cruise ship can get an e-Visa as well.

 - A foreigner of Indian origin.